Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 They are not just great travel souvenirs but also indispensable in the kitchen.

-Opening Hours Of The Monastery
+Opening Hours of the Monastery

 - Work days: 6:30 AM and 5:00 PM.